AdvancedCSS2023/assignment-2---css-games-group_2/README.md

 ## Which technology is used

-The technology used in this case is a combination of HTML, SCSS and BEM.
-HTML is used for the markup and structure of the web page.
-SCSS is a preprocessor for CSS that allows for more efficient and organized CSS code.
-BEM (Block, Element, Modifier) is a naming convention used to make CSS classes more descriptive and easier to understand.
-In this case, we are using an extention called live sass compiler to compile SCSS to CSS.
-Together, these technologies allow for the creation of a well-structured and maintainable web page.
+Our project relies on several technologies to deliver a seamless user experience.
+One of the core technologies we use is HTML, which is used for the markup and structure of the page.
+HTML provides a solid foundation for the web page, allowing us to structure and organize content in a logical and intuitive manner.

+We also utilize SCSS, a preprocessor for CSS that allows for more efficient and organized code.
+SCSS extends the functionality of CSS, making it easier to write complex styles and maintain consistency across the entire web page.
+By using SCSS, we are able to write cleaner, more modular code that is easier to read and maintain.

+To further enhance our development process, we employ BEM (Block, Element, Modifier), a naming convention that makes CSS classes more descriptive and easier to understand.
+BEM provides a clear and consistent way of naming and organizing CSS classes, making it easier to create and manage complex styles across the entire web page.

+Finally, we use Live Sass Compiler, an extension that enables us to compile our SCSS code into CSS in real-time.
+This allows us to make changes to our SCSS code and see the results immediately, without the need for manual compilation.
+Live Sass Compiler streamlines our development process, enabling us to work more efficiently and productively.

+By using these technologies in combination, we are able to deliver a web page that is well-structured, maintainable, and highly functional.

 ## Who maintains and contributes to the project